Cornice Block with Relief Depicting the Purification of the Pharaoh

 On view at The Met Fifth Avenue in Gallery 137

 This block originally formed part of a screen wall that connected the four front columns and the sidewalls of the temple of Harendotes ("Horus the Avenger") on the island of Philae.
-The relief represents the "Baptism of Pharaoh," a purification ritual that was part of Egyptian coronation ceremonies.
-The gods Horus (not preserved) and the ibis-headed Thoth poured water-here represented by streams of ankh (life) and was (dominion) hieroglyphs-over the head of the king.
+The relief represents a purification ritual in which the gods Horus (not preserved) and the ibis-headed Thoth poured water—here represented by streams of ankh (life) and was (dominion) hieroglyphs—over the head of the king.
 The pharaoh whose head is partially preserved is a Claudian emperor, most probably either Claudius or Nero.

 #3533.
 Cornice Block with Relief Showing the Baptism of Pharaoh